 The origins of NAILSMA can be traced back to the 1990’s, where a growing northern Indigenous estate and population meant a change in how the north is viewed, not just by Indigenous people, but by many others.
 In 2001, we became a member of the Cooperative Research Centre for Tropical Savannas Management under a Memorandum of Understanding between the Kimberley and Northern Land Council and Balkanu Cape York Development Corporation to support emerging Indigenous land and sea management efforts.

 Joe Morrison commenced as the foundation convenor in 2003 and from 2004, and we held several large northern forums to seek input into its charter from Indigenous people.
 The first of these was held on the Menngen Aboriginal Land Trust - Wardaman country in the Northern Territory.

 The organisation initially operated as an unincorporated joint venture, then in 2012 we became an independent not-for-profit charitable organization.

 Our current member is the Northern Land Council.

 There are many individuals and organisations that have contributed to the establishment and growth of NAILSMA and we gratefully acknowledge their efforts and dedication.

 IUCN Member organisation

-In 2013 NAILSMA was admitted as a Member organisation of the world’s largest professional global conservation body, the International Union for Conservation of Nature (IUCN).
+In 2013 NAILSMA was admitted as a Member organisation of the world’s largest professional global conservation body, IUCN (International Union for Conservation of Nature).
 NAILSMA is the first Indigenous-led Australian organisation to become a member.

 IUCN helps the world find solutions to our most pressing conservation and development challenges.
 In becoming an IUCN Member, NAILSMA commits support to the IUCN Mission: To influence, encourage and assist societies throughout the world to conserve the integrity and diversity of nature and to ensure that any use of natural resources is equitable and ecologically sustainable.